China's new coronavirus cases drop, world still scared

 “It has spread to other places where it’s the beginning of the outbreak,” Dale Fisher, head of the Global Outbreak Alert and Response Network coordinated by the WHO, said in an interview in Singapore.
 “In Singapore, we are at the beginning.”

-Singapore has 50 cases, including one found at its biggest bank, DBS (DBSM.SI), on Wednesday that caused an evacuation at head office.
+Singapore has 50 cases, including one found at its biggest bank, DBS, on Wednesday that caused an evacuation at head office.

 Hundreds of infections have been reported in dozens of other countries and territories, but only two people have died outside mainland China: one in Hong Kong and another in the Philippines.